rolfedh/galaxy-docs/content/apm-getting-started.md

 description: Learn how to start with Meteor APM
 ---

-This guide will help you get started with Meteor APM, to better understand how your app behaves and identify areas for improvement.
+This guide will help you get started with Meteor APM.
+This application performance monitoring (APM) capability helps you understand how your app behaves and identify areas for improvement.

 ## Install and Configure Meteor APM